Coping with a Cancer Diagnosis

 - Stay active: light exercise is very helpful in relieving stress.
 You don't have to run a 5k or attend a 60-minute spin class.
 Even a short walk around the neighborhood can be energizing.
 Listen to our webinar on exercise during cancer treatment for helpful tips.

-- Avoid social isolation: While you may not feel like entertaining company every day, you can still remain connected with social supports even if it's through a phone call, Facebook, or blog post or an email.
-Friends and family who care about you and are available to listen, hold your hand, cry with you, and laugh with you.
+- Avoid social isolation: While you may not feel like entertaining company every day, you can still remain connected with social supports even if it's through a phone call, Facebook, a blog post, or an email.
+Talk with friends and family who care about you and are available to listen, hold your hand, cry with you, and laugh with you.
 It's also ok to embrace alone time but find balance.

 - Communicate with your medical team: Let us know if you are having a hard time coping with your diagnosis and treatment.

 - Eat well, get plenty of rest, and continue to exercise: Your healthcare team can refer you to a dietitian or cancer rehabilitation program to help you maintain your health during treatment.
 What helped you cope with difficult experiences in your life before cancer?
 Identifying the techniques that you used to help manage other periods of stress and distress in your life – put those time-trusted techniques to use now.